rube-de/rofl-hashi-ping/packages/rofl-oracle/README.md

 uv run pytest --cov=src --cov-report=term-missing
 ```

-## Troubleshooting

-### Oracle Appears to Hang

-**Symptom**: Container shows "everything is up and running" but no further output.

-**Cause**: Python output buffering in containerized environments.

-**Solution**: Ensure `PYTHONUNBUFFERED=1` is set in environment variables.
-This forces immediate log output.

-### No Events Found

-**Normal Operation**: The oracle will continuously poll and show "Checking for events" messages even when no events are found.
-This is expected behavior.

-### ROFL Connection Issues

-Check that:
-- `/run/rofl-appd.sock` is properly mounted
-- ROFL runtime is accessible
-- Contract addresses are correct

 ## Architecture Integration

 This oracle is designed to work with:
 - Hashi cross-chain message verification system
 - Oasis ROFL confidential compute runtime
-- Multi-chain bridge infrastructure
 - EVM-compatible source chains

-## Security Considerations

-- All bridge messages require multi-oracle consensus (Hashi pattern)
-- ROFL provides confidential compute guarantees
-- Private keys are managed by ROFL runtime
-- Network communication is secured through ROFL